expressjs/expressjs.com/astro/src/content/api-reference/en/3x/res-cookie.md

 ---
 title: res.cookie
-description: Set cookie `name` to `value`, which may be a string or object converted to JSON.
-The `path`
+description: Set cookie name to value, which may be a string or object converted to JSON.
+The path
 menuTitle: res.cookie
 ---